ysyk2021/how-to-respond-to-change-with-confidence-and-flexibility-with-an-agile-workplace-culture/src/chapter-3-2.md

-# The Costs of Ignoring Agile Workplace Culture

 In this chapter, we will explore the costs associated with ignoring agile workplace culture and failing to create a positive and productive work environment that enables individuals and teams to respond to change with confidence and flexibility.